TorchEnsemble-Community/Ensemble-Pytorch/CONTRIBUTING.md

-Welcome to the contributing guidelines of torchensemble!
+Welcome to the contributing guidelines of Ensemble-Pytorch!

-torchensemble is a community-driven project and your contributions are highly welcome.
+Ensemble-Pytorch is a community-driven project and your contributions are highly welcome.
 Feel free to [raise an issue](https://github.com/TorchEnsemble-Community/Ensemble-Pytorch/issues/new/choose) if you have any problem.
+Below is the table of contents in this contributing guidelines.

 - [Where to contribute](#where-to-contribute)
     - [Areas of contribution](#areas-of-contribution)